timo2009/admin/Version 2/Version 2.1/readme.txt

 User language:
 German

 !!!
-This Version is finish !!!
+This Version is not finish !!!